7shi/dante-la-el/Inferno/MT/compare-en.md

 for this beast, for which you cry out,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">94</td><td>
-for this beast, for which you cry,
+because this beast, for which you cry,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">94</td><td>
-For this beast, for which you cry,
+for this beast, for which you cry,
 </td></tr>
 <tr><td>DeepL</td><td align="right">94</td><td>
 For this beast, for whom thou criest,